showkoth/SpamDetector/Part 5: Final Update.md

 ### 4. **DistilBERT (Our most advanced model)**

 For this model, we already discussed the model architecture and performance in the above section.
-Below is the summary:
+Below is the performance summary:

 - **Test Accuracy**: **99.36%**
 - **Confusion Matrix**: